ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 There can be multiple passes of the CoMID evidence appraisal process.

 In each pass, each potential CoMID tag in the Appraisal Context is compared against the accepted claims set (which has been initialised with Evidence from the attestor(s) ).
 If the reference values in the CoMID tag match the Accepted Claims Set then Endorsements and other values from the tag are added to the Accepted Claims Set.

 If any tags matched in a pass through the CoMID appraisal process then another pass is performed.
-Tags which matched in a previous pass are ignored in later passes of the same appraisal.
+Tags which matched in an earlier pass are ignored in later passes of the same appraisal.

 A later pass may match Reference Values from the CoMID against Endorsements added by matched tags in an earlier pass, this allows CoRIM authors to create hierarchical descriptions of a system.

 ### Matching Evidence against Reference Values

 This section describes the process performed by the verifier to determine whether a candidate CoMID tag matches the Accepted Claims Set.
 If a tag does not match the Accepted Claims Set then it is silently ignored for this pass, the Verifier continues to iterate over the remaining candidate tags.

 The Verifier iterates over the Reference Values in the CoMID tag.
 If the Accepted Claims Set does not contain an entry with the same `environment-map` as the Reference Value then the tag does not match.
 Comparison of `environment-map` is performed using a binary comparison.
 A Verifier SHOULD convert `environment-map` to the canonical format before performing the binary comparison.

 The Verifer locates the `measurement-values-map` corresponding to the `environment-map` in the Reference Value and the Accepted Claims Set.
 The Verifier enumerates over the key-value pairs in the Reference Value `measurement-values-map`.
 If the Accepted Claims Set `measurement-values-map` does not have an entry with the same key as the Reference Value `measurement-values-map`, or if the entries do not match, then the tag does not match.

 The algorithm used to match the `measurement-values-map` entries together depends on whether the reference value is tagged, and on the `measurement-values-map` key which identifies the entry.

-If the Reference Value `measurement-values-map` value starts with a CBOR tag then the verifier MUST use the algorithm described by the tag to match the entries.
+If the Reference Value `measurement-values-map` value starts with a CBOR tag then the verifier MUST use the algorithm associated with that tag to match the entries.
 Handling for initial tags is described in sub-sections below.
 If the verifier does not recognise the tag value then the tag does not match.

 If the Reference Value is not tagged and the measurement-value-map key is a special value described in the sub-sections below, then the algorithm appropriate to that key is used to match the entries.

 If the Reference Value is not tagged, and the `measurement-values-map` key is not a special value described below, then the entries are compared using binary comparison of their CBOR values.

 Note that while specifications may extend the matching semantics using tags, there is no way to extend the matching semantics of special key values.
 Any new keys requiring special handling must have an appropriate tag in the reference value.

 #### Comparing raw-value entries